map32/youtube_player_flutter/README.md

 ---

+this is a forked repo for my own use for flutter_mplayer

 Flutter plugin for seamlessly playing or streaming YouTube videos inline using the official [**iFrame Player API**](https://developers.google.com/youtube/iframe_api_reference).
 This package offers extensive customization by exposing nearly the full range of the iFrame Player API's features, ensuring complete flexibility and control.

 <a href="https://youtube.sarbagyastha.com.np"><img src="https://raw.githubusercontent.com/sarbagyastha/youtube_player_flutter/master/packages/youtube_player_iframe/screenshots/demo.png" width="200" alt="Demo Screenshot"></a>